ngoctd314/go101/go-code/pprof/README.md

 |block|stack traces that led to blocking on synchronization primitives|
 |mutex|stack traces of holders of contended mutexes|

+Prfiling is a program optimization technique.
+"To profile a program", means to collect detailed statistics about how a program runs.
+Those statistics can be CPU usage, memory allocation, time spent on a program routines, number of function calls ... etc.

 ## Getting a heap profile with pprof

 ```go